DurhamMagnetoOptics/Odoo/stock_mts_else_alt/README.rst

 2) Execute the alternate rule for the shortfall.

 This differs from the default MTS_else_MTO rule in that:

-1) It allows partial fulfillment from stock
+    1) It allows partial fulfillment from stock instead of leaving the insufficient stock in place and ordering the full quantity

     2) The MTO rule is a completely separate rule, rather than treating the MTS_else_MTO rule as MTO.
 This means we can have a different source location for the MTO branch than we do for the MTS branch (ie if there isn't stock in a storage location, then resupply/manufacutre in place instead of in the storge location).
 This is useful in